Dr-Gigavolt/dbus-aggregate-batteries/README.md

 This is a service for Victron Venus OS to collect the data from multiple parallel-connected batteries using https://github.com/Louisvdw/dbus-serialbattery driver, merge them and publish as a single virtual battery to Dbus.

-It could serve at least as the temporary solution for https://github.com/Louisvdw/dbus-serialbattery/issues/8
+It could serve at least as a temporary solution for https://github.com/Louisvdw/dbus-serialbattery/issues/8

 I test the program only with JK BMS.
 I have no other hardware.